Yousaf03448307585/blog_demo_site/README.md

 TypeScript: Keeps my code in check with solid type safety.
 RTK Query: Makes API management a breeze with smart fetching and caching.
 How to Run Locally
-Want to give it a spin on your machine?
-Here’s how to get it up and running:

-Clone the repository: Grab the code with this command: bash
+Clone the repository: Grab the code with this command:

-Collapse

-Wrap

-Copy
 git clone https://github.com/Yousaf03448307585/blog_demo_site.git
 Navigate to the project directory
 Copy
 cd blog-dashboard
-Install dependencies: Get all the goodies installed with command :
+Install dependencies:

 npm install
-Start the development server: Fire it up with:
+Start the development server: run  it up with:

 npm run dev
 Check it out: Open your browser and head to http://localhost:3000.